 Customer owned credit unions are able to provide Australians with the same banking features as the larger banks do.
 Look at transaction accounts from a few different banks and compare their features with what Community First offers to see which one is able to give you the most benefit:

 - Membership.
-In order to take advantage of the First Access Account you must first become a member of the Community First Credit Union.
+In order to take advantage of the Community First Everyday Access Account you must first become a member of the Community First Credit Union.
 This step can be completed as a part of applying for the account.

 - Monthly account keeping fees.
 Community First does not charge a monthly service fee for this account.

 - Debit card.
 You have the choice of a Community First Debit Card or McGrath Visa debit card.
 With both cards you are able to access your account and make withdrawals at any of the 3,000 rediATMs in Australia.

 - Visa debit card.
 The Visa debit card gives you the same flexibility for making purchases and withdrawals as the credit card would, except the funds are withdrawn directly from your account.
 You can use this card when shopping in a store, online or even over the phone.

 - Options.
 To make the account more convenient for your circumstances, you can choose to add an overdraft account, personal cheque book or a personal deposit book.

 - Deposits.
 Deposits can be made electronically, at a Community First service centre or over the counter at a NAB branch.

 - $0 account keeping fee